| Installing

 and search for the article called How Much RAM Will Windows

 98 "USE".
+Unfortunately,

 the ability of Windows to use RAM does not always coincide with